adiehl96/BasicRFM/README.md

 Contact [James Robert Lloyd](http://mlg.eng.cam.ac.uk/lloyd/) for more information if required.

 ### Warning
 Exit Matlab after every execution to reset the environment.
-If you run the code repeatedly without exiting Matlab in between, the results will deviate from the paper.
+If you run the code repeatedly without exiting Matlab in between, the results will deviate from the published results.

 ## Original Code